ricksilva/mysql_cc/README.md

 Afterword

-## Here you will find one SQL script for each chapter called chapter_XX.sql (where XX is the chapter number).
+## Here you will find one SQL script for each chapter called chapter_X.sql (where X is the chapter number).
 The script contains:
 * Any set up commands that need to be run before the examples and exercises.
 * The example SQL statements used in each chapter of the book.
 * Answers to the "Try It Yourself" exercises in each chapter of the book.